cjbrigato/Enterprise/README.md

 1. Your code follows my coding styles (mentioned above) and
 2. Your code is licensed under an LGPL-compatible license and is readable and decently commented.

-Assuming that your code is in compliance with these rules, I usually will accept pull requests that either: add a feature/fix a bug that is listed via the checkboxes above or fix an issue filed through GitHub.
+Assuming that your code is in compliance with these rules, I usually will accept pull requests that either: add a feature/fix a bug that is listed above or fix an issue filed through GitHub.

 ### FINAL THOUGHTS ###